stefs/discord-delete/README.md

 # discord-delete
+> This is a very low level project and you probably have to understand the code to make it work.
+I
+> only made this for my personal use, but maybe someone finds it helpful.

 This is a script which deletes all your own messages from a conversation by automatically interacting with the Discord GUI.
 For this [PyAutoGUI](https://github.com/asweigart/pyautogui) is used, available on PyPi as `pyautogui`.
 It takes screenshots to find messages and buttons.